haskell/cabal/Cabal/doc/nix-local-build.rst

 ``cabal new-build`` doesn't necessitate a rebuild of *every* transitive dependency in the global package store.

-In cabal-install HEAD, Nix-style local builds also take advantage of a new Cabal library feature, `per-component builds <https://github.com/ezyang/ghc-proposals/blob/master/proposals/0000-componentized-cabal.rst>`__, where each component of a package is configured and built separately.
+In cabal-install 2.0 and above, Nix-style local builds also take advantage of a new Cabal library feature, `per-component builds <https://github.com/ezyang/ghc-proposals/blob/master/proposals/0000-componentized-cabal.rst>`__, where each component of a package is configured and built separately.